sankhagowit/website-optimization-project/README.md

 ### views/js/main.js Modifications
   * In the updatePositions function we have a forced synchronous layout occurring. to calculate the phase of the pizza .scrollTop is called invoking layout which is then invalidated when .style.left is called.
 I moved the call to scrollTop outside of the for loop
-  * After that
-  * There also is some loading jank when the pizzas are created -> style and layout are being called.
-I have modified
-  * To decrease time to resize pizzas I blanked.
-There was a forced synchronous layout occurring in changePizzaSizes.
+  * To decrease time to resize pizzas I There was a forced synchronous layout occurring in changePizzaSizes.
 I moved the calculation of dx and newWidth outside of the for loop.

-### pizza.html Modifications
-  * Mod 1

 ### views/pizzastyle.css Modifications
   * first I changed styles.css to pizzastyles.css so that I didn't keep over writing the styles.css when minifying code with gulp (do I have to write a loop to put items in different folders?)